jocaagura/jocaagura_showcase/README.md

 - **Widget Examples:** Include sample implementations of common widgets and UI patterns to help developers understand their usage and appearance within the app's design.

+- **Icon and Custom Icons preview:** Include sample implementations of common Icons and UI patterns to help developers understand their usage and appearance within the app's design.

 - **Interactive Experience:** Enable developers to interact with showcased components, colors, and widgets directly, fostering a hands-on understanding of your Flutter theme.

 ## How to Use: